-For local support and services give one of our friendly mental health navigators a call, anytime of the day or night:
+For local support and services give one of our friendly team a call, anytime of the day or night:

 If you have questions or concerns around employment, financial worries or queries or further information on benefits, our IPS (individual placement and support) employment advisors are here to help during this time.
 You can contact them today via the Integrated Response Hub number listed above – they are usually available 8am to 6pm daily, or you can arrange a call back outside of these times

-To access mental health support online please visit our IAPT service.
+To access mental health support online please click here for more information about our IAPT service.
 Here you can complete an online referral form (where you can also request an interpreter if needed) as well as complete programmes online via our SilverCloud portal.
 Please note: both these options allow individuals to interact without using the telephone, and then appointments can be made via text or email.

 Adult mental health

 The Keep Safe Card is a countywide scheme which helps people with a disability, condition or illness, which may make them vulnerable, feel safe and access help when out and about.

 The Keep Safe Scheme was launched in 2011 for people with learning disabilities.
 It proved a popular way for card holders and their family to feel safe when they went out from their home.